MICHEL MARTIN, HOST:

 MARTIN: Among women, though, I mean, the question continues, why isn't this seen as a civil rights issue for women?
 You're saying that this is imposing a, say, a human rights cost to women, but wouldn't the numbers suggest that there is not an overwhelming consensus among women?

-MARTIN: I think people might argue that organ transplants, for example, there is a tremendous involvement of outside parties in deciding who gets access to that procedure, those kinds of procedures - and that, so.
-So not to debate that point, we only have a couple of seconds left, I wanted to ask each of you, in the couple of seconds, literally, we have left, where do you think this debate goes from here?
-Connie, very briefly, and then Serrin, very briefly.
+MARTIN: I think people might argue that organ transplants, for example - there is a tremendous involvement of outside parties in deciding who gets access to that procedure, those kinds of procedures, and not.
+So not to debate that point; we only have a couple of seconds left.
+I wanted to ask each of you, in the couple of seconds - literally - we have left, where do you think this debate goes from here?
+Connie, very briefly; and then Serrin, very briefly.

-FOSTER: Absolutely, but we better start paying attention to the reasons why women have abortion.
-Lack of resources and support are the overwhelming - overarching reasons, according to Guttmacher, and we need to remember the women who died from abortion.
+FOSTER: Absolutely, but we'd better start paying attention to the reasons why women have abortion.
+Lack of resources and support are the overwhelming - overarching reasons, according to Guttmacher; and we need to remember the women who died from abortion.